Griswold cast iron skillet. Simple identification guide using logos.

 Origins

-The origins of Griswold Manufacturing Company dates back to 1868 as a small operation making door hinges.
+Griswold Manufacturing Company dates back to 1868 when it was a small operation making door hinges.

 Selden & Griswold Manufacturing Company